-The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.
+The national income of a country means the total of incomes earned by the citizens of that country during a given period, over a year.

-National income accounting refers to the set of methods and principles that are used by the government for measuring production and income, or in other words economic activity of a country in a given time period.
+National income accounting refers to the set of methods and principles that are used by the government for measuring production and income, or in other words economic activity of a country in a given period.

-National Income issued quarterly Gross Domestic Product (GDP) estimates both at current prices and constant/base prices (2011-12) are released on the last working day after two months of the end of a quarter.
+National Income issued quarterly Gross Domestic Product (GDP) estimates both at current prices and constant/base prices (2011-12) are released on the last working day two months after the end of a quarter.
 Further Annual GDP estimates are also released on the last working day after two months of the end of the year.
 Released by the National Statistical Office (NSO), Ministry of Statistics and Program Implementation

 Gross Domestic Product (GDP)